MukundChandra/To-To-Do/README.md

 #### Index :
 1. Introduction to Project
-2. Features to Add (To be updated)
+2. Features to Add
 3. Version History (To be updated)
-4. Notes to Self (To be updated)
+4. Notes to Self

 ---
 ### 1. Introduction to Project